-SPIRIT of Santa Paula is a non-profit public charity, 501c3, formed in 2002 by six local business people to do "good things" for the community.
-Little did we know that finding a homeless man dead in one of our churches on Christmas Eve 2008 would launch us in a direction we never dreamed.
+SPIRIT of Santa Paula is a non-profit public charity, 501c3, formed in 2002 by six local business people to do "good things" for our Community.
+Little did we know finding a homeless man dead in one of our churches on Christmas Eve 2008 would launch us in a direction we never dreamed.

-We provide FOOD RESCUE; every commercial food service organization throws away food every day.
+Every commercial food service organization throws away food every day.
 If you have a connection with any food service organization such as school cafeterias, restaurants, catering services, put us in touch.
-We have 15 commercial refrigerators and freezers and know how to handle food safely.
+We have commercial refrigerators and freezers and know how to handle food safely.
 We receive donations from FOOD Share for distribution at our Food Pantries and have USDA food distributions weekly.
 Click here for a list of food distribution sites and times.

 SPIRIT provides counseling and neighborhood mediation for all ages.

 We work with parolees in Homeless Court and in a re-entry program and provide pastoral visits to jail.

 Support Our Work

 Your support can come through volunteering and/or donating.
 Spirit doesn’t charge for any of our services, Food Pantries or Many Meals so we do need and appreciate your support.

 We help parents with at-risk kids, sponsored outreach programs for